 More recently, Walmart partnered with P&G for maintaining the inventory in its stores and built an automated re-ordering system, which linked all computers between the P&G factory through a satellite communication system.
 The result?
 Walmart was able to expect close to 100% order fulfillment on merchandise, keeping customers throughout the US happy.

-Established in 2014, TheGroomedManCo. sells premium and natural men’s grooming products to customers through an online store and the TradeGecko B2B eCommerce platform.
-Since switching from a “see what’s on the shelves” inventory management approach to TradeGecko, the GroomedManCo. team has been able to manage all their ordering and accounting operations from a central location – giving them full visibility over their entire supply chain at any time.
+Established in 2014, TheGroomedManCo. sells premium and natural men’s grooming products to customers through an online store and the QuickBooks Commerce B2B eCommerce platform.
+Since switching from a “see what’s on the shelves” inventory management approach to QuickBooks Commerce, the GroomedManCo. team has been able to manage all their ordering and accounting operations from a central location – giving them full visibility over their entire supply chain at any time.

 Founder Daniel Mahony says streamlining business processes and achieving operational excellence has driven huge growth for their business: